TinyBigJacko/power/README.md

 This code is set up for 1000 Imp/kWh, the value of 60 on line 65 sets this.
 72 should work for 800 Imp/kWh or 30 for 2000 Imp/kWh.

-This project uses the LDR as one half of a voltage divider to trigger a transistor which is connected to a GPIO pin on the Pi.
+This project uses the phototransistor on one half of a voltage divider to trigger a transistor which is connected to a GPIO pin on the Pi.

-The circuit is documented here: http://pyevolve.sourceforge.net/wordpress/?p=2383
+The original sigmoid LDR-based circuit is documented here: http://pyevolve.sourceforge.net/wordpress/?p=2383

-I used a 1k resistor between base and ground to make it more sensitive and later a 2k2 potentiometer in its place to provide some adjustment but I've not had to adjust it.
-1k should be fine.

 # Software Installation
 On your Raspberry Pi, you will need to ensure that you have certain Python related files installed.
 To make sure, type the following commands...